EmanuelSommer/ShinyFOSR/README.md

 ### Fully Fledged Version

-For the full version that also supports Confidence Intervals (CI) you need to download the large model files from [HERE TBD]().
+For the full version that also supports Confidence Intervals (CI) you need to download the file containing the models with enhanced uncertainty quantification capabilities from [this permanent link](train_mod_sparse_sd.RDS).
 Follow the instructions below to install the package and run the app.

 1. Clone the repository to your local machine and navigate to the directory in your terminal.